 A Judge Suspends Britney Spears' Dad From Her Conservatorship

-At Los Angeles Superior Court Wednesday afternoon, Judge Brenda J. Penny decided to suspend Mr. Spears as the conservator of his daughter's estate.
+At Los Angeles Superior Court on Wednesday afternoon, Judge Brenda J. Penny decided to suspend Jamie Spears as the conservator of his daughter's estate.
 John Zabel, a certified public accountant, will step into that role for now.
+Penny installed Zabel as the new temporary conservator of Spears' estate only until the next court hearing, which is scheduled for Nov.
+12. At that point, the judge plans to terminate the conservatorship — freeing the 39-year-old star.

-With this ruling, Judge Penny granted Britney Spears' most adamant request: to remove her father immediately.
-During the hearing, the judge said, "The current arrangement is untenable.
+With this ruling, Penny granted Britney Spears' most adamant request: to remove her father immediately.
+According to The Associated Press, the judge said during the hearing, "The current arrangement is untenable.
 It reflects a toxic environment which requires the suspension of James Spears."

-Since 2019, the conservator of Ms. Spears' person — that is, the individual looking after her personal decisions and day-to-day life — has been a licensed personal fiduciary and care professional named Jodi Montgomery.
-(In her own court filings, Montgomery has argued that her decisions are ultimately controlled by Jamie Spears, since he is responsible for paying his daughter's bills and expenses.)
+Since 2019, the conservator of Britney Spears' person — that is, the individual looking after her personal decisions and day-to-day life — has been a licensed personal fiduciary and care professional named Jodi Montgomery.
+(In her own court filings, Montgomery has argued that her decisions are ultimately controlled by Jamie Spears since he is responsible for paying his daughter's bills and expenses.)

-Less than a week after Spears gave her emotional statement in court, Judge Penny denied the singer's request to have Jamie Spears removed as conservator of her finances.
-Since 2019, Jamie Spears has retained control of her estate, while a licensed personal fiduciary and care professional named Jodi Montgomery has been responsible for the singer's "person" — that is, her day-to-day life and personal decisions.
+Less than a week after Spears gave her emotional statement in court, Penny denied the singer's request to have Jamie Spears removed as conservator of her finances.

 Last month, Spears' father said in a court filing that he was willing to step down.
 However, he did not provide a timeline, instead stating only he would do so "when the time is right."